hmslima/sambahsacompletegrammar/sambahsa.md

 **Woid –** woidend

-In theory the participles can be used as substantives, but actually it never occurs, what happens is the use of endings like -(e)nt and -(a)nt, like in “president”, “studyent” and “immigrant”.
+In theory, the participles can be used as substantives, but actually it never occurs, what happens is the use of endings like -(e)nt and -(a)nt, like in “president”, “studyent” and “immigrant”.